joeptacek/lc-scrape/README.md

 }
 ```

+Other output files →
+* `tweets.json` represents updates in a format ideal for threaded display on Twitter
+* `source.html` is the HTML file requested from the LC website

 ## Archive

-This repository also contains an archive of the original HTML approved lists from LC, along with the representations I've derived from these using lc-scrape (i.e., `scrape.json`).
-These files are located in [the archive directory](https://github.com/joeptacek/lc-scrape/tree/master/archive).
+This repository contains [an archive](https://github.com/joeptacek/lc-scrape/tree/master/archive) of HTML approved lists from LC, along with JSON files I've derived from these using *lc-scrape*.